 Is Ativan Addictive?

 Ativan is the name for the generic drug lorazepam, is part of the drug class benzodiazepines.
 It is best known for treating anxiety, as it works by attaching to GABA receptors in the brain like other benzodiazepines.
 After it attaches to the GABA receptors, it slows down the chemical messages the nerve receptors receive.
-This causes an overall calming effect, and this euphoric feeling can quickly turn into an Ativan addiction for some users.
+This causes an overall calming effect, and this euphoric feeling can quickly turn into an Ativa person with substance use disorderion for some users.

 Since Ativan is a benzodiazepine, it is considered to be highly addictive.
-It is very important that someone who has been prescribed Ativan is honest with their doctor about any tolerance that might be building, since this can lead to an addiction.
+It is very important that someone who has been prescribed Ativan is honest with their doctor about any tolerance that might be building, since this can lead to a person with substance use disorderion.
 The more Ativan you take, the more it takes for the user to reach their desired “high”.
 This also leads to a higher risk of dependency and addiction, so Ativan use should be closely monitored.

 Aside from anxiety, Ativan can treat a wide range of other conditions.
 These conditions can include:

 - Muscle spasms